 Power Solutions International, Inc., a Delaware corporation, is the successor in the Migratory Merger (as defined below) to Power Solutions International, Inc., a Nevada corporation ("Power Solutions International" and "PSI" refer to Power Solutions International, Inc., a Nevada corporation, prior to the consummation of the Migratory Merger, and Power Solutions International, Inc., a Delaware corporation, following the consummation of the Migratory Merger).
 Power Solutions International, Inc., a Nevada corporation, was formerly known as Format, Inc. ("Format"), and prior to the consummation of the Reverse Recapitalization (as defined below), was engaged, to a limited extent, in EDGARizing corporate documents for filing with the Securities and Exchange Commission ("SEC") and in providing limited commercial printing services.
-On April 29, 2011, Format consummated a reverse acquisition transaction with The W Group, Inc. and its subsidiaries ("The W Group"), and The W Group remained as the surviving corporation of the reverse acquisition, becoming a whollyowned subsidiary of Power Solutions International.
-Based upon the nominal operations and assets of Format immediately prior to the consummation of the reverse acquisition and the other transactions described in Note 3, "Reverse recapitalization of The W Group, private placement, reverse split and migratory merger," Format may be deemed to have been a "shell company" (as that term is defined in Rule 12b-2 of the Securities Exchange Act of 1934, as amended).
-Therefore, the reverse acquisition transaction has been accounted for as a reverse recapitalization and no goodwill or intangible assets have been recorded ("Reverse Recapitalization").
-The W Group is the accounting acquiror in the Reverse Recapitalization because The W Group's former stockholders received the greater portion of the voting rights in the combined entity, and The W Group's senior management represents all of the senior management of PSI.
-Therefore, it is The W Group's historical financial position and results of operations that are presented in the consolidated financial statements, with The W Group's historical equity restated to reflect the originally issued and outstanding equity of Format, plus the equity issued by Power Solutions International, pursuant to the Reverse Recapitalization.
+On April 29, 2011, Format consummated a reverse acquisition transaction with The W Group, Inc. and its subsidiaries ("The W Group").
+The W Group remained as the surviving corporation of the reverse acquisition, becoming a wholly-owned subsidiary of Power Solutions International.
+Based upon the nominal operations and assets of Format immediately prior to the consummation of the reverse acquisition and the other transactions described in Note 3, "Reverse recapitalization of The W Group, private placement, reverse split and migratory merger," Format may have been deemed to have been a "shell company" (as that term is defined in Rule 12b-2 of the Securities Exchange Act of 1934, as amended).
+Therefore, the reverse acquisition transaction was accounted for as a reverse recapitalization and no goodwill or intangible assets were recorded ("Reverse Recapitalization").
+The W Group was the accounting acquiror in the Reverse Recapitalization because The W Group's former stockholders received the greater portion of the voting rights in the combined entity, and The W Group's senior management represented all of the senior management of PSI immediately following the consummation of the transaction.
+Therefore, with respect to the period prior to the Reverse Recapitalization, it is The W Group's historical financial position and results of operations that are presented in the consolidated financial statements, with The W Group's historical equity restated to reflect the originally issued and outstanding equity of Format, plus the equity issued by Power Solutions International, pursuant to the Reverse Recapitalization.

-Upon the closing of the Reverse Recapitalization of The W Group, the Company succeeded to the business of The W Group, which is described below.
+Upon the closing of the Reverse Recapitalization, the Company succeeded to the business of The W Group, which is described below.
 In connection with the Reverse Recapitalization, effective April 29, 2011, Format changed its corporate name to Power Solutions International, Inc. Unless the context otherwise requires, the "Company" refers to The W Group prior to the closing of the Reverse Recapitalization on April 29, 2011, and Power Solutions International, as successor to the business of The W Group, following the closing of the Reverse Recapitalization.

-On August 26, 2011, pursuant to the Migratory Merger, Power Solutions International, Inc., a Nevada corporation, merged into its newly-created, whollyowned subsidiary Power Solutions International, Inc., a Delaware corporation, which effected its reincorporation into the State of Delaware from the State of Nevada and effected a reverse stock split of its common stock by converting each 32 shares of common stock of Power Solutions International, Inc., a Nevada corporation, into one share of common stock of Power Solutions International, Inc., a Delaware corporation, as the surviving entity in the Migratory Merger.
+On August 26, 2011, pursuant to the Migratory Merger, Power Solutions International, Inc., a Nevada corporation, merged into its newly-created, wholly-owned subsidiary, Power Solutions International, Inc., a Delaware corporation, which effected its reincorporation into the State of Delaware from the State of Nevada and effected a reverse stock split of its common stock by converting each 32 shares of common stock of Power Solutions International, Inc., a Nevada corporation, into one share of common stock of Power Solutions International, Inc., a Delaware corporation, as the surviving entity in the Migratory Merger.
 See Note 3, "Reverse recapitalization of The W Group, private placement, reverse split and migratory merger," for a further description of the Migratory Merger and Reverse Split.